Monfils secures France's first victory at the new ATP Cup - WHIZ News

 Novak Djokovic’s Serbia team takes on Kevin Anderson’s South Africans in the night match at Brisbane’s Pat Rafter Arena.

-Japan clinched its opening Group B match with straight-sets singles wins over Uruguay in Perth.
-Go Soeda beat Martin Cuevas 6-1, 6-3 and Yoshihito Nishioka had a 6-0, 6-1 win over Pablo Cuevas.
+Japan swept its opening Group B match with straight-sets wins in both singles and the doubles against Uruguay in Perth.
+Go Soeda beat Martin Cuevas 6-1, 6-3 and Yoshihito Nishioka had a 6-0, 6-1 win over Pablo Cuevas in the singles matches.

 Argentina needed a win in the doubles to edge Poland 2-1 in the Group E match in Sydney.
 Guido Pella gave Argentina a lead with a 6-2, 2-6, 6-2 win over Kamil Majchrzak before Hubert Hurkacz leveled for Poland with a 4-6, 6-2, 6-3 win over Diego Schwartzman.